Reinforce Lifelong Interaction Value of User-Author Pairs for Large-Scale Recommendation Systems: Methodology

 \subsection{Online Deployment}

-In real industrial RS, the online system architecture of RLIV-UA model is illustrated in Fig. \ref{image5}, including the offline training process and the online serving process.
-In the offline training process, we first utilize the label joiner to merge the UA state features $s$, action $a$, and the corresponding immediate feedback $r$ at timestamp $t$.
-Then we leverage the ASA method to approximate the next state $s'$ and obtain RL training sample $(s, a, r, s')$.
-In the online serving process, the RLIV-UA model is deployed during the ranking stage of RS to influence the final ordering of candidate items, whose number $N$ is typically less than 300.
+In industrial RS, the online system architecture of RLIV-UA model is shown in Fig. \ref{image5}, including the offline training process and the online serving process.
+In the offline training process, we first utilize the label joiner to merge the UA state features $\mathbf{s}^t_\mathrm{ua}$, the action $a^t_\mathrm{ua}$, and the immediate feedback $r^t_\mathrm{ua}$ at timestamp $t$.
+Then we leverage the ASA method to approximate the next state $\mathbf{s}^{t+1}_\mathrm{ua}$ and obtain RL training sample $(\mathbf{s}^t_\mathrm{ua}, a^t_\mathrm{ua}, r^t_\mathrm{ua}, \hat{\mathbf{s}}^{t+1}_\mathrm{ua})$.
+In the online serving process, the RLIV-UA model is deployed as a weight of rank score during the ranking stage of RS to influence the final ordering of candidate items, whose number $N$ is typically less than 300.

-Specifically, at each request of a user, the RLIV-UA model outputs corresponding LIVs for N candidate items.
-The candidate items are then ranked based on their LIV scores.
+Specifically, at each request of a user, the RLIV-UA model outputs actions with highest LIV value from different task towers for candidate items.
+For simplicity, there only shows the application process of the action corresponding to a certain tower in Fig \ref{image5}.
+The candidate items are then ranked by Eq. \ref{eq1} based on their final scores.
 Finally, the top K candidate items are selected as the final item list and are exposed to the user by order.
-Subsequently, the user interacts with each exposure item to return the feedback signals to RS.
+Then the user interacts with each exposure item to return feedback signals to RS.

+In practice, the action $a^t_\mathrm{ua}$ with highest LIV value from different task towers can be selectively applied based on the actual optimization goal, such as improving long-term user retention or maximizing platform revenue.
+To explore different actions for ranking, the $\epsilon$-greedy strategy is applied online.